Howie Rose: Career

-Baseball
+New York Mets (1987-2026)

-Rose has called Mets play-by-play on radio or television since 1995, and is regarded by fans and media outlets alike as an expert of Mets history.
-He has previously hosted the "Mets Extra" pre and postgame shows from 1987–1994.
-He worked the television booth until the retirement of long-time Mets radio voice Bob Murphy in 2003.
+Rose has called Mets play-by-play on radio or television since 1995, and is regarded by fans and media outlets alike as an expert in Mets history.
+He hosted the "Mets Extra" pre- and post-game shows from 1987–1994.
+He worked the television booth from 1995 until the retirement of long-time Mets radio voice Bob Murphy in 2003.
+This included serving as a pre- and post-game host during the 2000 World Series.
 The following year, Rose took Murphy's spot alongside Gary Cohen on WFAN.

-Cohen became the play-by-play broadcaster on then-new Mets television network SportsNet New York (SNY) starting during the 2006 season, and Rose began sharing the radio booth with partner Tom McCarthy.
+Cohen became the play-by-play broadcaster on then-new Mets television network SportsNet New York (SNY) starting during the 2006 season, and Rose began sharing the radio booth with partner Tom McCarthy from 2006-07.
 In 2008, Wayne Hagin replaced McCarthy, and from 2012 to 2018, Rose called games with Josh Lewin.
-From 2019 to 2022, Howie called games with Wayne Randazzo.
-From the start of the 2023 season, Howie's booth partner has been Keith Raad.
+From 2019 to 2022, Rose called games with Wayne Randazzo.
+From 2023 season until his retirement in 2026, Howie's booth partner was Keith Raad, with Pat McCarthy (since 2023) occasionally filling in.
 From 2014 to 2018, he called games on WOR, before moving to WCBS in 2019.
 He has also co-hosted MLB Now, joining Brian Kenny, Mark DeRosa, and Ken Rosenthal on MLB Network.

+He called the Mets' loss to the Kansas City Royals in the 2015 World Series.

 Rose has also been the master of the ceremonies during key Mets events, including Opening Day at Shea Stadium and Citi Field since 2004.
 He has hosted ceremonies marking the opening of Citi Field in 2009, the 40th anniversary of the Mets 1969 World Series victory, a special pregame ceremony honoring Ralph Kiner in 2008, Mike Piazza's number retirement ceremony in 2016, and Old-Timers' Day in 2022.
-Additionally, he hosted the number retirement ceremonies of Keith Hernandez, Dwight Gooden (2024), Darryl Strawberry (2024) and David Wright (2025).
+Additionally, he hosted the number retirement ceremonies of Keith Hernandez, Dwight Gooden (2024), Darryl Strawberry (2024), David Wright (2025), and Carlos Beltran (2026).

-In 2022, Rose began to cut back his schedule, calling approximately 100 games a season, following health issues.
+In 2022, Rose began to cut back his schedule, calling approximately 100 games a season, following health issues; this included road trips to National League East opponents.
+By the 2026 season, he only called home games and the Subway Series matchups played at Yankee Stadium.

+On March 19, 2026, Rose announced that he would retire from the Mets at the conclusion of the 2026 season.
+He called his final game on September 20, when the Mets played the Philadelphia Phillies in a 7–2 loss in their final home game of the season.
+Plans to honor him with a pregame ceremony were scrapped due to inclement weather, with a formal ceremony honoring him set to take place on Opening Weekend 2027.